The Rockville Centre

 The horrific events of September 11 devastated Rockville Centre and its extended community.
 The men and women of Rockville Centre who died on that tragic date all had one thing in common, their commitment to their families.
 The Friends of Rockville Centre 911 Memorial Fund honors the lives that were lost by ensuring the financing of their children’s future education, and by providing for unforeseen needs that may arise for the families of the victims.

 Eastern Paralyzed Veterans Association

-The Eastern Paralyzed Veterans Association (EPVA) is a non-profit organization with over 2,000 members in New York, New Jersey, Pennsylvania and Connecticut.
-Since its founding in 1946, the EPVA has enabled its members, as wall as, other persons with disabilities, to lead full and productive lives, the EPVA's overall mission is dedicated to enhancing the lives of veterans with a spinal cord injury or disease by assuring quality health care, promoting research, and advocating for civil rights and independence.
+The Eastern Paralyzed Veterans Association (EPVA) is a non-profit organization with over 2,000 members in New York, New Jersey, Pennsylvania, and Connecticut.
+Since its founding in 1946, the EPVA has enabled its members, as well as, other persons with disabilities, to lead full and productive lives, the EPA's overall mission is dedicated to enhancing the lives of veterans with a spinal cord injury or disease by assuring quality health care, promoting research, and advocating for civil rights and independence.
 In addition, the EPVA regularly takes the knowledge gained in its recreation and advocacy programs for members and brings it to the broader public with physical disabilities.
-The EPVA's School Visits Program, for example, allows members to educate the younger generation on what it means to live with a disability.
+The EPA's School Visits Program, for example, allows members to educate the younger generation on what it means to live with a disability.